Logius-standaarden/NL-GOV-profile-for-CloudEvents/docs/GOV-NL-profile-for-CloudEvents/Context Attributes.md

     [RFC 3339](https://tools.ietf.org/html/rfc3339)

 **CloudEvents-NL**
-- The time the event was logged SHOULD be used
+- The time the event was logged SHOULD be used (in many cases this is the only time that can be determined unambiguously).
+- The exact meaning of `time` MUST be clearly documented.
-- The time the event occurred SHOULD NOT be used (this belongs to the event data and not to the context data).
+- The time when an event occurred in reality SHOULD NOT be used (if there is a need for this among consumers, this can be included in payload data).
-- That meaning of the attribute value MUST be clearly stated in the domain standard/documentation.
+- If the time when an event occurred in reality is needed for things like routing or filtering, it can be included as a context attribute by the producer.

 ### Extension Context Attributes